MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointExperts/administration/virtual-path-maps-to-another-application-not-allowed.md

 ﻿---
-title: A "The virtual path maps to another application, which is not allowed." error when you run a scheduled data refresh
+title: "The virtual path maps to another application, which is not allowed." error when you run a scheduled data refresh
+description: Fixes an issue that occurs when you run a scheduled data refresh on a PowerPivot workbook in Microsoft SharePoint Server 2016.
 author: helenclu
 ms.author: zakirh
 manager: dcscontentpm